-Semco Maritime, a partner of Bladt, will be responsible for the electrical systems, while ISC Engineering will provide the structural design for the project.
+Semco Maritime, a partner of Bladt, was responsible for the electrical systems while ISC Engineering will provide the structural design for the project.

-NSW, a subsidiary of General Cable, is the supplier of the submarine inter-array power cable system for the project.
+NSW, a subsidiary of General Cable, supplied the submarine inter-array power cable system for the project.

 Nexans was contracted to supply the subsea or submarine power cables and the associated accessories.

 Mott MacDonald acted as the lender’s technical advisor during the financial close and is now in charge of as the project’s construction and operations monitor.

 The offshore wind project is expected to offset approximately 500,000t of CO2 from the atmosphere, which is equivalent to removing 170,000 cars from the roads.